Campus Faculty Association

 The general responsibilities of standing committees are described below:

 A. Membership Committee: To serve as a communications network between the membership of the Campus Faculty Association and the Executive Committee, to recruit new members, and to assist in identifying those members with interest in and ability to perform Campus Faculty Association business.
+To develop strategies for ensuring that membership is representative of the faculty as a whole with respect to diversity.
+To work with the Communications committee to develop information about CFA initiatives and events that can attract and involve members.

 B. Equal Opportunity: To respond to campus incidences of inequity or hostility based on race, gender, sexuality, disability, or other categories of identity, particularly as they affect the campus’s faculty members.
+To monitor and review campus policies for their effects on equity and fairness, especially as they affect faculty members.
+To advocate for greater equity and more effective recruitment and retention of diverse faculty.

 E. UIUC Senate Caucus: This committee is composed of Campus Faculty Association members who also serve on the Faculty Senate.
 Members typically meet once a month to preview issues on the Senate agenda.